eherra/catebook/README.md

 ### About Catebook

-The project has been made with a help of Java Spring boot, Spring MVC, Thymeleaf template engine for HTML modifications and some Bootstrap here and there.
+The project has been made with a help of Java Spring boot and Thymeleaf template engine for HTML modifications and some Bootstrap here and there.

-Main focus has been on learning back end programming, but the front end was not left without attention.
+Main focus has been on learning backend development, but the front end was not left without attention.
 (The UX might not be the best)

 ### How to get started.